drinkataco/media-servarr/charts/radarr/README.md

     value: 'your-api-key-here'
 ```

+By not setting this value, and leaving it blank, Radarr will automatically generate a key on start.

 ### Application Configuration

 By default, base configuration is defined using a ConfigMap - defined by default in `./values.yaml` in `application.config`.
 You can change values in the contents, such as the url base in your custom `values.yaml`